galamo/React_Typescript_2025/readme.react.md

   more.

 # Ex 1 - 23.2

 1. use useEffect inside login
 2. clear the token on mounting

 # Ex 2 - 23.2

 1. use the AsyncProtectedRoute to protect the main page and setting page

 # Ex 3 - 23.2

 1. change the register page to work with useRef instead useState

+# Ex 4 - 23.2

+1. try to memoize the `getAdaptedData`
+2. try to create another pie chart that shows population per region

+# Ex 5 - 23.2

+1. use lazy loading for countriesPage, settings and about